How did Jaap Stam's FC Cincinnati beat Europe's elite clubs to sign $13m Brazilian wonderkid Brenner? | Goal.com

 Cincinnati has landed a special one, a player that many believe could follow in the footsteps of Miguel Almiron and Alphonso Davies in commanding a massive transfer fee from Europe when that time is right.

 So, how did FC Cincy pull off one of the most ambitious MLS signings in history?
-For starters, they "put the money on the table", as General Manager Gerard Nijkamp puts it, at a time where other clubs simply could not.
+For starters, they "put the money on the table", as general manager Gerard Nijkamp puts it, at a time when other clubs simply could not.

 As the coronavirus pandemic continues to impact finances in leagues all over the world, clubs are less willing to pay big money for soon-to-be-established talent, leaving players like Brenner priced out of moves that would have been seen as normal in years past.